-HHC Group recently announced the launch of its Surprise Bill Resolution Assistance Service (SBRAS).
-SBRAS is designed to assist payers who will be impacted by the No Surprises Act.
-As of July 1, HHS released its latest guidance in an interim final rule, or IFR, titled "Requirements Related to Surprise Billing; Part I." It bans Surprise Billing for emergency services, regardless of where they are provided and bans out-of-network charges without notice for ancillary care or care by an out-of-network provider at an in-network facility in all circumstances.
+H.H.C.
+Group's Surprise Bill Resolution Assistance Service (SBRAS) is designed to enable payers and providers impacted by the No Surprises Act to resolve claims payments and avoid arbitration .
+The Act bans surprise billing for emergency services, regardless of where they are provided.
+Additionally, it bans out-of-network charges without notice for ancillary care or care by an out-of-network provider at an in-network facility in all circumstances.

 First 30 Days |